ekandrot/citynames/README.md

 # citynames
-Generate city names based on US city dictionary
+Generate city names based on US city dictionary.
+Wrote more about it here:  http://ekandrotcode.blogspot.com/2016/10/city-name-generator-ml.html

 # How does it work